-After the CIA attempted to recruit Chris in 11th grade, he had an inkling he was going to be telling stories – as convincingly as possible -- from that moment onward.
-He studied abroad in Germany and France, and this furthered his affinity for sprawling tales about different cultures, geopolitics,
+After the CIA attempted to recruit Christopher in 11th grade, he had an inkling he was going to be telling stories -- as convincingly as possible -- from that moment onward.
+He studied in Germany and France, and this furthered his affinity for sprawling tales about different cultures, geopolitics, and life on the edge.
+After analyzing emerging markets at an investment firm (good cover if the CIA came calling again), Christopher pivoted to writing, directing, and creating stories about troubled men and women battling to find the good in themselves set against SuperTechnirama*-sized backdrops.

 As a director, his short film THE CHOP SHOP premiered at the Sundance Film Festival’s original Digital Filmmakers’ Showcase.
 Chris then went on to direct commercials and several award-winning shorts, including the acclaimed F*CK YOU, PAY ME, ARCHITECTS OF CRIME, and the festival favorite